yeesian/ArchGDAL.jl/docs/src/geometries.md

 * JavaScript Object Notation (JSON): `AG.fromJSON("""{"type":"Point","coordinates":[1,2]}""")`

 ## Geometry Modification
+The following methods are commonly used for retrieving elements of a geometry.

 * `AG.getcoorddim(geom)`: dimension of the coordinates.
 Returns `0` for an empty point
 * `AG.getspatialref(geom)`